 Peanut and other nut allergies have become more of a concern.
 Skylake does serve peanut butter.
 It is normally served in individual containers.
 Skylake also occasionally serves a dessert, the "Choco Taco" that has a peanut topping.
 Skylake will not knowingly serve any other peanuts or peanut product, and nothing is baked or prepared with nuts.
-Nuts can be found on the salad bar, but we monitor nut allergy lists each session and make modifications when deemed necessary.
+Nuts can be found on the salad bar, but we monitor nut allergy lists each deemed necessary.
 We would also ask that parents refrain from sending peanut products in packages sent to campers.